DevvStream (DEVS)

 Sunny Trinh, Chief Executive Officer

-As co-founder and CEO of DevvStream, Sunny Trinh is responsible for building and executing the company's project pipeline through his network in sustainable technology and corporate relationships.
-He has over 25 years of experience in the technology sector, focusing directly on developing new verticals in ESG and carbon markets.
-Trinh also serves as the Chief Digital Alchemist for Devvio Inc., developing new business models in ESG and carbon markets.
-Before DevvStream, he led innovation as VP of Ecosystem at Avnet Inc. (AVT: NASDAQ) and was COO for Jooster.
-He also held a role as VP of Sales for Arrow Electronics (ARW: NYSE) where he led the design team for a Corvette driven by a quadriplegic.
-Trinh previously served as CEO for 9:Fish Surfboards and was an adjunct professor for Cal Lutheran University's MBA program, where he started the school's technology tract.
+As co-founder and CEO, Sunny Trinh is responsible for building and executing DevvStream's project pipeline.
+He has over 25 years of experience in the technology sector, with a focus on ESG and carbon markets.
+Trinh also serves as Chief Digital Alchemist for Devvio Inc. Previously, he was VP of Ecosystem at Avnet Inc. (AVT: NASDAQ), COO for Jooster, and VP of Sales for Arrow Electronics (ARW: NYSE).
+He also served as CEO for 9:Fish Surfboards and was an adjunct professor for Cal Lutheran University's MBA program, where he initiated the school's technology tract.

 David Goertz, Chief Financial Officer

-David Goertz provides accounting, assurance, taxation, and business advisory services to private and public companies, as well as not-for-profit organizations and incorporated professionals.
-He possesses specialized knowledge in the manufacturing, mining, real estate, and technology industries, and has a keen understanding of public company operations, restructurings, acquisitions, and IPOs.
+David Goertz provides accounting, assurance, taxation, and business advisory services to both private and public companies.
+He possesses specialized knowledge in the manufacturing, mining, real estate, and technology industries, and has a strong understanding of public company operations, restructurings, acquisitions, and IPOs.

 Chris Merkel, Chief Operating Officer

 Chris Merkel is the VP and Chief Operating Officer of DevvStream.
-With over 30 years of sales, operations, and general management experience, he previously spent 24 years managing strategic customers, growing technical services verticals, and held sales leadership roles at Avnet (AVT: NASDAQ) and Arrow Electronics (ARW: NYSE).
-He has worked with companies from pre-funded startups to global enterprises in various markets, including IIoT, consumer, industrial, and medical.
-Additionally, Merkel spent five years with Sierra Pacific Industries in a general sales and operations management role.
+Before joining the company, he spent 24 years in roles managing strategic customers, developing technical services verticals, and in sales leadership at Avnet (AVT: NASDAQ) and Arrow Electronics (ARW: NYSE).
+He has experience with companies ranging from pre-funded startups to global enterprises.
+Merkel also held a general sales and operations management role for five years with Sierra Pacific Industries.

 AI Analysis | Feedback